datageekinme/datageekinme.github.io/_mastering-python/notes-0002.md

 from random import randint
 player1 = input("Player 1, make your move: ")
-# using choice to pick a value from a list of options
+# using randint to pick a value from a list of options
 player2 = None
 player2_choice = randint(0,2)
 if player2_choice == 0: